+Jigsaw Search Pty Ltd (92 122 998 743) (“we”, “our” or “us”) understands that privacy is an important issue for individuals and we are committed to protecting personal information collected from you throughout the recruitment and selection process.
 As a Member of RCSA Limited we must take reasonable steps to maintain the confidentiality and privacy of information obtained in the course of our professional practice.

 We must also take reasonable steps to ascertain the extent to which any information we collect may be confidential.

-Collection of Information
+Collection of Personal and Sensitive Information

-We do not routinely conduct criminal history checks and only do so in order to obtain relevant criminal history with regard to particular jobs you are offered or for which you are shortlisted.
+We will only collect information that is reasonably necessary for one or more of our tasks or functions or activities.
+We do not collect or use personal information for the purposes of unlawful discrimination.
+We do not collect personal information just because we think it could be useful at some future stage if we have no present need for it.
+We do not routinely conduct criminal history checks, and only do so in order to obtain relevant criminal history with regard to particular jobs you are offered or for which you are shortlisted.

 We may decline to collect unsolicited personal information from or about you and may take such measures as we think appropriate to purge such information from our systems.

-Type of Personal Information Held
+Type of Personal Information we Collect

-Personal information that we collect and hold usually falls into the following categories:
+Personal Information that we collect, and hold usually falls into the following categories:

-How your information will be collected
+How your information will be Collected

 Personal information is also collected when: